 For example, if a resident leaves at noon for a grandchild’s birthday party, this day would be covered by Medicare as long as they are back at the SNF by midnight of the same day.
 On the other hand, if a resident were to leave the facility at 7 p.m. on December 24 to have a family dinner and then attend midnight mass, they would likely return to the SNF very early in the morning on December 25.
 In this case, Christmas Eve would not count as an inpatient day, but Christmas Day would.

 In the event that a resident takes an overnight leave of absence, any uncovered days of service will have to be paid for privately.
 Nursing homes typically have a “bed hold” policy in place that dictates rates and terms for reserving a bed during a resident’s absence.
 The facility MUST notify the resident of the bed hold policy in writing and how it will be applied before they take their leave, otherwise the facility cannot charge them.

 Finally, note that if nursing home care expenses are being paid through a private health insurance policy or long-term care insurance plan, you must check with that company to find out their rules for leaves of absence.
 Not every policy will permit the resident to leave for visits without causing a loss of coverage.

-The premise of covering a stay in an SNF is that the patient cannot safely live without such a high level of inpatient care.
-If long leaves of absence are possible, then the entities paying for this care will begin doubt that it is actually necessary and refuse to pay.
+The premise of covering a stay in a SNF is that the patient cannot safely live without such a high level of inpatient care.
+If long and frequent leaves of absence are possible, then the entities paying for this care will begin to doubt that it is actually necessary and refuse to pay.
 Be sure to cover all your bases when planning a holiday or outing for your loved one.
 A mistake could be quite costly.